 These standards are derived from primary standards.
-In the secondary standard, length is the distance between two flat parallel end faces, which have been calibrated against the primary standard.
+The length is the distance between two flat parallel end faces.
 Thus, they are End standards.
-They consist of slip gauges, micrometre, vernier callipers, etc. End measurement is more accurate because it is possible to detect much smaller variations by feel than that can be seen with the unaided eye.
+They consists of slip gauges, micrometer, vernier calliper, etc. End measurement is more accurate because it is possible to detect much smaller variations by feel than that can be seen with the unaided eye.
 But this method is time-consuming in use and is subject to wear on their measuring faces.

-In these standards, the wavelength of monochromatic light is the unit of length.
-For this, we use the wavelength of monochromatic light (red radiation) from, Krypton isotope 86 as a unit of length.
+In these standards, the wavelength of the monochromatic light is the unit of length.

-No measurement is exact.
-All measurements are subject to some error, such as human error, or errors due to environment.
-It is, therefore necessary, not only to state the measured dimension but also the accuracy of determination.
-We should keep the errors inherent in the method of measurement to a minimum.
-Thus, having minimized the error, its probable magnitude, or accuracy of determination, should be stated.
+True fact is that, no measurement is exact.
+All measurements are subject to some error.
+It is therefore necessary to state not only the measured dimension, but also the accuracy of determination.
+As far as possible the errors inherent in the method of measurement used should be kept to a minimum.
+Thus, having minimized the error, its probable magnitude, or accuracy of determination should be stated.

-Along with the actual gauge block size details, there should be details regarding the measurement error in the block.
-Another parameter to mention is the accuracy of determination of the block.
-The accuracy of determination can improve by repeating the measurement several times and stating the mean value.
+Along with the actual gauge block size details, there should be details regarding the measured error in the block.
+Also, enclose the accuracy of determination of the block.
+The accuracy of determination can improve by repeating the measurement a number of times and stating the mean value.

 There are two types of errors –

-- Those which we can eliminate by careful work and attention to detail.
+- Those which should not occur and can be eliminated by careful work and attention.

-We can never have 100% confidence in measurement.
-No measurement is ever 100% correct.
-There is always a non-zero difference, unknown or finite, between a measured value and the corresponding true value.
+We can never have 100% confidence in a measurement.
+No measurement is ever correct.
+There is always an unknown, finite, non-zero difference between a measured value and the corresponding true value.
 Most instruments have specified or implied tolerance limits.
 The true value of the measurement should lie within these limits if the instrument is functioning correctly.
-One can never really be one hundred per cent sure that an instrument is operating within its given tolerance limits.
+One can never be 100% sure that an instrument is operating within its specified tolerance limits.

-There are steps we can take to minimize the possibility of a measurement falling outside specified tolerance.
+There are steps we can take to minimise the probability of a measurement falling outside specified tolerance or uncertainty bands.
 Besides, regular traceable calibration is a method for gaining quantifiable confidence in a measurement system.

-To know the fundamental aspects of calibration and its importance, a special standard to govern the calibration process is necessary.
-If for example, we consider the pressure transducer.
-Manual instruments, electronic circuitry and digital displays can fail or malfunction in several modes.
-Besides, most of the faults and malfunctions may not be visible to an operator.
+To know the fundamental aspects of calibration and its importance, requires a special standard to govern the calibration process.
+For example, if we consider about the pressure transducer.
+There are number of modes in which electronic circuitry and the digital display can fail or malfunction in large.
+Besides, most of the faults and malfunctions would not be visible to an operator.
 Therefore, it is impossible to verify the absence of faults and electronic drift by simple inspection.

 Also, we cannot tell by inspection if the instrument has recently been dropped, subjected to an over-range pressure or otherwise mistreated.

-When we make a measurement in the field, we have no choice but to trust the instrument.
-The only way we can gain confidence in the instrument is by regular comparison and then compare its response with another similar or preferably superior instrument in which you have a high level of confidence.
-Finally, calibration is a quantitative comparison or verification of the performance of an instrument against a fundamental standard.
+When we make a measurement in the field we have no choice but to trust the instrument.
+The only way we can gain confidence in the electronic manometer is by regular comparison.
+Compare its response with another similar or preferably superior instrument in which you have a high level of confidence.
+Finally, calibration is a quantitative comparison or verification of the performance of an instrument.